quanweiliu/ReferringSegFra/README.md

 2. Download [bert weights](https://huggingface.co/google-bert/bert-base-uncased/tree/main),**config.json, pytorch_model.bin, tokenizer_config.json, vocab.txt**
 and put these files in `./bert-base-uncased`.

-Path are needed for datasets load and weights save.
-In the args.py file, revise the following path:
-1. ck_bert: bert weights
-2. pretrained_swin_weights: swin transformer weights
-3. refer_data_root: dataset path
-4. output-dir: output weights path
-5. resume: resume weights path

-## Datasets
-- RRSIS-D: It can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Xqi3Am2Vgm4a5tHqiV9tfaqKNovcuK3A?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1yZatV2w_bSXIP9QBv2lCrA?pwd=sjoe) (access code: sjoe).

-### Usage
-1. Download our dataset.
+3. Download our dataset.
-2. Copy all the downloaded files to `./data/`.
+4. Copy all the downloaded files to `./data/`.
 The dataset folder should be like this:
 ```
 $DATA_PATH
 ├── rrsisd